DogoSlav/writeups/Tryhackme/PickleRick.md

 In http://site/robots.txt file can be found `Wubbalubbadubdub`.

-Let's continue in enumeration and go for hidden directories with gobuster.
+Let's continue in enumeration and go for hidden directories with gobuster.<br>
 ![gobuster](img/pickle-gobuster.png)

 There are 2 interesting directories `/login.php` and `/portal.php`.
 But the `/portal.php` just redirects user to `/login.php`.